Instructions

 PlaceLimitOrder

 The PlaceLimitOrder instruction is used for placing liquidity on the book.
-Only traders with a may call this instruction.
+Only traders with a Seat may call this instruction.
 A PlaceLimitOrder instruction can be created using phoenix-types::instructions::create_new_order_instruction, passing in an OrderPacket::Limit (standard limit order) or an OrderPacket::PostOnly (post-only order) order specification.

 PlaceLimitOrderWithFreeFunds